QubesOS/qubes-doc/troubleshooting/nvidia-troubleshooting.md

 To make this change persistent, so your boot will always work properly you'll have to do the following:

- 1. Open a terminal (do this vb clicking on Q > 'run command' > type 'terminal' and hit enter)
+ 1. Open a terminal (do this by clicking on Q > 'run command' > type 'terminal' and hit enter)

  2. type following commands: